gojuukaze/YTask/README.md

 // 6379 : port
 // "" : password
 // 0 : db
-// 10 : connection pool size.
+// 10 : Maximum number of idle connections in the client pool.
-//      For server, if poolSize is 0, the pool size will be set automatically.
+//      If clientPoolSize<=0, clientPoolSize=10
-//      For client, you need to set up the poolSize by yourself ytask.Broker.NewRedisBroker("127.0.0.1", "6379", "", 0, 10)
+ytask.Broker.NewRedisBroker("127.0.0.1", "6379", "", 0, 10)
 ```